Mercor AI review (2026): A revolutionary platform or a privacy nightmare?

 If you're looking to use AI to make your business run smoother without gambling with security, there's a much better way.
 Instead of wading into murky data marketplaces, you can bring a secure and powerful AI agent directly into your team's workflow.

 eesel AI is a refreshingly simple platform that connects with your helpdesk and knowledge bases in just a few minutes.
-You can automate frontline support, give your agents a helping hand, and provide instant answers to your internal teams.
+You can automate frontline support, give your agents a copilot, and provide instant answers to your internal teams.
 With a powerful simulation mode to test everything risk-free and clear, predictable pricing, you’re always in the driver's seat.

 Frequently asked questions

 While Mercor AI is a real company with significant funding, this review highlights serious concerns about its operational practices.
 Many users report issues with transparency, inconsistent work, and highly invasive tracking software.
 It presents a high-risk scenario for freelancers despite its legitimate backing.
+If you want AI you can trust instead, look for an AI built on your own data.

 The review indicates that work for freelancers on Mercor AI is highly inconsistent, often described as "feast or famine."
 Projects can be paused or canceled abruptly, leading to periods with no work and poor communication from management.
 This makes it an unreliable source of income for many.

 Mercor requires freelancers to install software that tracks hours, but it demands an unsettling level of access to your computer.
 Users report it accessing cameras, microphones, and browser history, while also taking periodic screenshots, which is a significant privacy invasion.
+Compare that to SOC 2-certified tools that never touch your personal device.

 Reports of job offers being "paused indefinitely" right after the AI interview are very common among applicants.
 This widespread occurrence fuels suspicions that the initial interview process might serve more for data harvesting than for genuine hiring.